ultranoise/teensyMIDItoolkit/README.md

 You must select MIDI from the "Tools > USB Type" menu

-# Practice 1: First MIDI instrument: Control Change with one Analog Sensor
+# Practice 1: Control Change with one Analog Sensor
 Learn how to create one MIDI Control Change with one Analog Sensor with this tutorial: https://github.com/ultranoise/teensyMIDItoolkit/tree/master/AnalogControlChange-oneInput

 # Practice 2: Trigger a MIDI notes and chords with a button